Updated March 31, 2023

 Here are the following examples are mention below:

-The below code shows the simple program which uses split() function without the maxsplit parameter.
+The below code shows the simple program which uses a split() function without the maxsplit parameter.

-The above program uses split function where the parameter isn’t specified so by default it will split the sentence given in str with space as the delimiter.
+The above program uses a split function where the parameter isn’t specified, so by default, it will split the sentence given in str with space as the delimiter.

 In the above program, we have specified the maxsplit parameter as 2 and 1in the program.
 The items get split into 3 strings and 2 strings wherefrom the above it takes Cheese as 0th the string, Curd as 1st string, Butter and Milk as 2nd string.

-The syntax is similar to split() function and the working also but it returns the strings in reverse order with specified separator.
+The syntax is similar to the split() function and the working also, but it returns the strings in reverse order with a specified separator.

-If no argument is passed to the rsplit() function then it returns the same as split() function.
+If no argument is passed to the rsplit() function, then it returns the same as the split() function.

 Using the rsplit function with maxsplit argument.
 This will spit the string in a set of string from the right side of the given string.

-Another example of rsplit() function which splits at the letter t and the provided maxsplit is 1 so it will split the string into two strings first it splits at t so ’rings’ is one string and the second string will be ‘Python, split, s’ is another string.
+Another example of the rsplit() function which splits at the letter t and the provided maxsplit is 1, so it will split the string into two strings first, it splits at t so ’rings’ is one string, and the second string will be ‘Python, split, s’ is another string.
 The code is given below with output and screenshot.

 There is another function similar to a split() function known as splitfields().
-The earlier split() function was used with only one parameter and splitfields() function used two parameters.
-Now split() also uses two parameters if no argument then it will take whitespace as default delimiter and splits the string and returns the list of string.
+The earlier split() function was used with only one parameter, and the splitfields() function used two parameters.
+Now split() also uses two parameters; if no argument, it will take whitespace as default delimiter and splits the string and returns the string list.

-In Python, strings can be broken and accessed using split() function which splits the given string according to the specified separator or by default separator as whitespace.
-This function returns the array of strings so as earlier in Python array can be accessed using indexing.
+In Python, strings can be broken and accessed using a split() function, which splits the given string according to the specified separator or by default separator as whitespace.
+This function returns the array of strings, so as earlier in Python array can be accessed using indexing.
 Similarly, these sets of strings returned after the split() function can be accessed using indexing.
-In this, each of the string or character is given a corresponding index number starting with 0 and can be accessed using this index number.
+In this, each of string or character is given a corresponding index number starting with 0 and can be accessed using this index number.